 Computer imaging allows doctors to create custom-made plastic sockets that attach onto existing limbs perfectly.
 Battery-powered graphite and titanium artificial legs include built-in microprocessors, or tiny computers, that give patients more control over their stride.
 One of the models, the “C-leg,” features computerized sensors to adjust stride speed almost immediately.

 Modern prosthetic arms and hands look more natural and function more naturally, with fast-moving electric models that allow for gripping and grabbing.

 Despite all of the technological advances, the single most important factor in effective use of prosthetics is how well the artificial limb can be made to fit.
 No amount of computer technology can replace a well-designed socket connecting what remains of the real limb with the artificial one.
 This process is highly dependent on expert skill in prosthetics and physical therapy/rehabilitation.
-To ensure that our aging population—as well as our veterans—continue to get maximum benefit from technology, we will need to continue to attract able persons to rehabilitation professions and offer them personal and financial rewards that will keep them in the workforce.

 Because of the wide range of prosthetic devices available, amputees need to be well-informed about their options.
 Often, the choice between battery-powered or body-powered devices and specific limb styles and materials depends on variables like: